 Protests arising out of a competition shall be addressed to the clerk of the course or their assistant if such exists.
-In the absence of the clerk of the course or of their assistant such protests should be addressed to any of the stewards of the a) A protest against the entry of a competitor or driver, or against the length of the course must be lodged, at the latest, two hours after the closing time for the official scrutineering of the vehicles.
+In the absence of the clerk of the course or of their assistant such protests should be addressed to any of the stewards of the meeting.